Glasgow Coma Scale Webinar

 This meeting marks the 100th Anniversary of the Society of British Neurological Surgeons, taking place from 12th – 16th October 2026.

-Nursing-focused dates sessions: 15th and 16th October 2026
+Nursing-focused dates sessions: 16th October 2026

 Venue: Queen Elizabeth II Conference Centre, London